Phil-Fan/Phil-Fan.github.io/docs/CS/AI/DL-06-CNN.md

 - early stopping :stop when the validation accuracy has not improved after n epochs(n is called patience)
 - normize

+## Residual CNNs
+Introduce “identity” skip connections o Layer inputs are propagated and added to the layer output o Mitigate the problem of vanishing gradients during training o Allow training very deep NN (with over 1,000 layers) § Several ResNet variants exist: 18, 34, 50, 101, 152, and 200 layers
+§ Are used as base models of other state-of-the-art NNs o Other similar models: ResNeXT, DenseNet

 ## 学习资源